ga4gh/ga4gh-server/docs/configuration.rst

 LANDING_MESSAGE_HTML
     The server provides a simple landing page at its root.
-By setting this value to point at an HTML snippet it is possible to customize the landing page.
+By setting this value to point at a file containing an HTML block element it is possible to customize the landing page.
 This can be helpful to provide support links or details about the hosted datasets.

 OIDC_PROVIDER
     If this value is provided, then OIDC is configured and SSL is used.
 It is